‘Dr. Jeff: Rocky Mountain Vet’ Returns With A New Clinic, New Patients, And New Challenges

 Dr. Jeff Young and his staff are now operating out of their new, 8,000-square-foot Planned Pethood Plus clinic, and find themselves busier than ever on the new season of Dr. Jeff: Rocky Mountain Vet.
 The larger clinic allows Dr. Jeff to do so much more for the animals that he and his team are so passionate about helping.
 The Denver Post shared that there is even an apartment upstairs where he will live, just as he did at his previous location.

 Dr. Jeff is committed to providing low-cost animal care to all, which means he puts the welfare of the pets well before profit, and the animals that he cares for are in the very best of hands.
 There is only one requirement that every client must agree to, and that is to have their pet spayed or neutered.
-The doctor has performed over 165,000 of these procedures in an effort to control the pet population and to improve the overall health of the animals he treats.
+The doctor has performed over 165,000 of these procedures to control the pet population and to improve the overall health of the animals he treats.

 “Dr. Jeff Rocky Mountain Vet” moves locations, battles cancer on hit Animal Planet show https://t.co/5hpdHWdZxx